Getting Started

 git fetch seed

-git merge seed/master
+git merge seed/main

 WARNING